garbados/a-better-capitalist/readme.md

 A better capitalist, or ABC for short, is a neural net trained to beat the market.
 Currently experimental.

+## Development Plan

+1. [IN PROGRESS] Train ABC against historical NASDAQ data; observe performance when fully-trained intelligence is dumped at various historical points.
+2. [TODO] Train ABC to parse news articles for their market impact, and integrate that reasoning into trading decisions.
+3. [TODO] Get ABC to read market data and financial news from live sources like Google News.
+4. [TODO] Train ABC on live markets; observe performance of paper trading.
+5. [TODO] Unleash with real cash money.

 ## What?
 Why?

 Capitalism makes sense for machines, and machine capitalists could [destroy the world](http://garbados.github.io/recent_stories/#/story/robot_capitalism.md).
 I want to test that hypothesis, and mess around with neural nets.